kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/msgvalue-loop.md

     }
 }
 ```
-In the above example, first iteration will use all the ``msg.value`` sent and other iterations can:
+In the above example, first iteration will use all the ``msg.value`` for the external call and all other iterations can:
-1. Drain the contract if some ETH balance exists inside the contract.
+- Drain the contract if enough ETH balance exists inside the contract to cover all the iterations.
-2. Revert on zero value transfer if ETH balance doesn't exist inside the contract.
+- Revert if enough ETH balance doesn't exist inside the contract to cover all the iterations.
-3. Succeed with zero value transfer.
+- Succeed if the external implementation succeeds with zero value transfers.

 Also, if a function has a check like ``require(msg.value == 1e18, "Not Enough Balance")``, that function can be called multiple times in a same transaction by sending ``1 ether`` once as ``msg.value`` is not updated in a transaction call.